artsy/hokusai/README.md

 ### Virtualenv

-We recommended using a virtual environment to isolate Hokusai's dependencies from that of other projects on your local environment.
+We recommend using a virtual environment to isolate Hokusai's dependencies from that of other projects on your local environment.

 The Pyenv install comes with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) which can be used to create virtual environments.